After query, Ross shorted stock in Kremlin-tied firm: report

 Navigator counts a Russian gas producer with ties to the Kremlin among its major customers.

-As Commerce chief, Ross is the Trump administration’s point man on trade and manufacturing.
+President Donald Trump tapped Ross, a billionaire investor in distressed companies, to be his administration’s point man on trade and manufacturing as Commerce chief.
 His spokesmen said in November that Ross planned to completely divest from Navigator, although he wasn’t required to do so under his ethics agreement as an incoming Cabinet member, because he wanted to avoid any possible perception of a conflict of interest.

 Ross says now that he has completely divested his Navigator holdings.